 Zürich, a tram which looks like a Christmas card!

 Shared by Tanya from Swiss Family Fun

 One of the beloved Christmas traditions for Zürich kids is taking a festive tram ride around the city with Samichlaus and his helper angels who tell stories during the 20 min ride.
 Children from age 4 to 10 may participate, unaccompanied by their parents.
 After the ride, we like to take the kids across the street to the beautiful Zürich Wienachtsdorf Christmas market, where we can get special treats and even go ice skating if the kids are still up for it.

-In 2019, the Märlitram runs most every day from 22 November to 24 December, on Mon-Fri from 13:25 to 18:50 and on Sat-Sun from 12:10 to 18:50.
+In 2021, the Märlitram runs most every day from 26 November to 24 December.
 Tickets cost CHF 8 and can be purchased at the Jemoli department store or by phone.
 The tram ride starts and ends at the Bellevue tram stop.

 More details can be found on Swiss Family Fun: https://swissfamilyfun.com/marlitram/